Japan govt asks Mitsui, Mitsubishi to 'think positively' in joining Sakhalin-2 entity | Headlines

 - Japan

-Hagiuda told a news conference that would help secure stable energy supply for Japan.
+"The public and private sectors will work together to protect the interests of Japanese companies and ensure a stable supply of LNG," Hagiuda told a news conference, reiterating that Sakhalin-2 is a key source of stable energy supply to Japan.
+Japan imports about 10% of its LNG from Russia, mainly from Sakhalin-2.

-Details of the conditions for Japanese trading houses to apply for a stake in the new Russian entity were still not clear, but the ministry was not aware of any request by the Russian side for additional investment or financial burden to join the new company, Hagiuda said.
+Details of the conditions for Japanese trading houses to apply to join the new Russian entity were not clear, but the ministry was not aware of any request by Russia for additional investment or costs to join the new company, Hagiuda said.
+Mitsui and Mitsubishi, which together hold 22.5% in Sakhalin-2, said separately on Friday they would cooperate with the Japanese government and their business partners "to decide on whether or not they would join the new entity."

+A Russian government decree signed on Aug.
+2 and published on Wednesday gave foreign investors at Sakhalin-2 - Shell and the two Japanese trading houses - a month to claim their stakes in the entity that will replace the project.
+State gas company Gazprom will receive just over 50% of the entity replacing Sakhalin Energy, the current operator.
+The new company will also hold the remaining 49.99% until existing Sakhalin-2 shareholders apply for a stake, with early September set as a deadline.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)